HSISeg/HSISeg/README.md

 Note: Class labels should be present in groundtooth image

-D) is_random_neg : Boolean value to indicate the way of selection for negative unlabelled training data, If set to true then all the data from negative class list are accumulated and randomly train_neg_percentage of the total data is selected
+D) is_random_neg : Boolean value to indicate the way of selection for negative unlabelled training data, If set to true then all the data from negative class list are accumulated and randomly train_neg_percentage of the total data is selected.
-In the above case it might happen that training data might not have any pixel for class k in negative class list If set to false then train_neg_percentage pixels of data is randomly selected for each class in negative class list The above ensures that training data has some pixels of each class in negative class list
+In the above case it might happen that training data might not have any pixel for class k in negative class list.
+If set to false then train_neg_percentage pixels of data is randomly selected for each class in negative class list.
+The above ensures that training data has some pixels of each class in negative class list

 E) gpu : Zero-origin GPU ID (negative value indicates CPU)